 Is Complete Legalization a Fantasy?

 One of the main drivers behind the increase in marijuana arrests is the creation of ‘quotas.’
-Police officers are expected to meet a specific arrest ‘target’ either on a weekly, monthly, quarterly, or annual basis.
-In 1994, COMPSTAT, short for ‘computer statistics’, was introduced to the New York Police Department.
+Police officers must meet a specific arrest ‘target’ either on a weekly, monthly, quarterly, or annual basis.
+In 1994, COMPSTAT, short for ‘computer statistics,’ was introduced to the New York Police Department.
 COMPSTAT monitors crime patterns by location as a means of knowing where to deploy the department’s resources.

 There are several means of measuring precinct performance, but one of the most controversial is arrest numbers.
 As a result, police officers understandably feel pressure to make more arrests.
 Non-violent, low-level offenses, such as marijuana possession, are low-hanging fruit.

 It is encouraging that an increasing number of states are making strides towards full legalization.
-At the time of writing, 10 states plus D.C. allow recreational use.
-A further 23 states allow medicinal use, and most states have decriminalized possession of weed in small amounts.
-In states where weed is recreationally legal, the quota system makes less of an impact on marijuana users.
+Most states have decriminalized the possession of cannabis in small amounts.
+In states where it is recreationally legal, the quota system makes less of an impact on marijuana users.

-In economic terms, it is in a state’s best interests to legalize weed because of the immense tax revenues it brings.
-When you add in the money saved by the legal and police forces who no longer have to waste time and resources processing marijuana ‘offenders,’ it is a no-brainer.
+In economic terms, it is in a state’s best interests to legalize cannabis because of the immense tax revenues it brings.
+Then there is the money saved by the legal and police forces.
+They no longer have to waste time and resources processing marijuana ‘offenders.’
+It is a no-brainer.

 Final Thoughts on the Potential for Federal Legalization

-In the end, it will be the weight of public opinion that pushes complete legalization over the line.
-We can’t envisage a scenario where weed is legal recreationally throughout the United States, but there is an excellent chance of full medical legalization within a generation.
-As at the beginning of 2018, 62% of Americans want cannabis legalized.
+In the end, the weight of public opinion will ultimately push legalization over the line.
+We can’t envisage a scenario where cannabis is legal recreationally throughout the United States.
+However, there is an excellent chance of full medical legalization within a generation.

 We are now at a stage where over two-thirds of states have legalized marijuana for medicinal purposes.
 In most states, it has happened via ballot initiative as the people made their voices heard.
-There will come a time when 40 states legalize weed, and half of the states will legalize it recreationally.
-Politicians will be forced to act or risk the wrath of the public.
+There will come a time when 40 states legalize the plant, and half of the states permit it recreationally.
+At that point, politicians must act or risk the wrath of the public.

-Personally, I believe it is a case of looking at how Canada copes with full legalization.
+Realistically, it is probably a case of looking at how Canada copes with full legalization.
 If our northern neighbors thrive, legalization in the U.S. could be even closer than we think.